 In order to get divorced in New York State, the Supreme Court must deal with any issues of child support.
 If the parents are not married, child support is handled in the Family Court.
 If the parents are divorced, subsequent petitions to modify, suspend, or enforce the initial child support order made in Supreme Court are usually made in the Family Court.

 When the Supreme Court enters a final judgment of divorce, it typically specifies whether or not it retains exclusive jurisdiction over subsequent cases or not.
 A child support case must generally be made in the county of residence of the custodial parent .

 Child Support Cases Are Handled in NY Family Court By Support Magistrates

-Support Magistrates are not judges but in many respects act as judges.
-They are attorneys who have been appointed for 4 year terms to oversee child support cases.
-Support magistrates have limited powers.
+Support Magistrates are attorneys who have been appointed to oversee child support cases.
+Support Magistrates have limited powers.
 They can set an amount of child support, try contested child support cases, make paternity orders on consent or on inquest, modify, terminate or suspend a child support order, and can try violation cases.
 They can order DNA testing, award attorney fees, and sign subpoenas.

 Support magistrates do not have the power to decide contested paternity cases, do estoppel hearings, try child support cases where a defense of lack of visitation is asserted, or decide whether or not the presumption of legitimacy applies.